testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/overview.md

 ---
 title: "How to add Test Steps for Web Service/REST API Testing?"
-meta_desc: "How to add Test Steps for Web Service/REST API Testing in Testsigma?"
+metadesc: "How to add Test Steps for Web Service/REST API Testing in Testsigma?"
+noindex: false
 order: 4.61
 page_id: "How to add Test Steps for Web Service/REST API Testing?"
 warning: false